Type 23 frigate: Operational history

 In April 2003 Richmond was one of 3 Royal Navy warships (2 x Type 23 and 1 x Type 22 frigates) on the gun line for the Al Faw assault, undertaking Naval Gunfire Support (NGS) for allied troops as they entered Iraq.

 In 2011, destroyed a gun battery outside the besieged city of Misrata, Libya.
 She also fired star shells into the night sky to illuminate pro-Gaddafi positions to allow NATO aircraft to destroy them.

-On the 9th March 2024 used its Sea Ceptor missiles to shoot down two attack drones.
+On 9 March 2024 used its Sea Ceptor missiles to shoot down two Houthi attack drones.
 This was the first use of Sea Ceptor in operational circumstances by the class.